cutdigital/mcut.site/docs/index.md

 ## Overview

-**MCUT** (pronounced as 'emcut') is a tool for cutting meshes.
+**MCUT** (pronounced 'emcut') is a tool for cutting meshes.
 It is a library for partitioning 2-manifold polygon meshes in order to perform operations like _slicing_, _stenciling_, _boolean operations_ and more using a single interface.

 MCUT partitions shapes as meshes directly from input data composed of geometry and connectivity to produce crisp fragments at fine scale.
 There are no precomputed discretizations like tetrahedral decompositions or signed distance fields (voxel level sets).
 MCUT uses a [breakthrough procedure](https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.13953) that we invented to achieve robustness with reliability, and it is the only existing method that properly cuts arbitrary-planar polygon meshes with no requirement for triangulation on meshes.